Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Ian Meredith, M.D., Ph.D. - Boston Scientific Corp.

 Thanks, Larry.
 Probably, it's hard for me to comment fairly on market share.
-Obviously, you can say that ACURATE is doing very, very well within Europe.
+Obviously, you can see that ACURATE is doing very, very well in Europe.
 It's a very popular platform.
 I think it'll play out over time what the market share will be.

 Lawrence Biegelsen - Wells Fargo Securities LLC